Understanding the Internal Locking Hierarchy and Mechanisms in PostgreSQL

 2. Table-level Locks: These are used for operations affecting entire tables.
 Table-level locks come in different modes, like ACCESS SHARE (used for SELECT operations), ROW SHARE (used for UPDATE, DELETE), ACCESS EXCLUSIVE (used for operations like DROP TABLE, TRUNCATE, which block all other operations), and several others.
 Each lock mode determines the compatibility with other lock modes.

-3. Row-level Locks: PostgreSQL implements row-level locking in a way that is mostly transparent to the user, using two mechanisms: lock flags within the table’s hidden xmin and xmax system columns for each row (used for MVCC), and explicit row locks (SELECT FOR UPDATE, for example).
+PostgreSQL implements row-level locking transparently for users by utilizing two efficient mechanisms.
+First, it uses lock flags within the hidden xmin and xmax system columns for each row to support MVCC.
+Additionally, PostgreSQL employs explicit row locks (SELECT FOR UPDATE, for example)to manage concurrency effectively, ensuring seamless operation and robust performance.
 Row-level locks offer the finest granularity, allowing high concurrency.

 4. Advisory Locks: These are locks that are not tied to a specific database object but are used by applications to achieve synchronization between sessions for application-level operations.